oscarngolo/p-dice/README.md

 ## Pig Dice Game
-This is a two-player die game,
+-This is a two-player die game

-18th december 2018
+-18th december 2018

-By swanapole shilla
+-By swanapole shilla

 ## Description
 This is a two-player die game where each player is given a chance to roll the die and gain scores from the number on the die.
 A player is allowed to hold their chance and pass it on to the next player or continue rolling the die.